Archaeologists and climate change

 The long-term aim of the working group is to build up a resource of practical case studies, and members and organisations are encouraged to submit these, as well as additional ideas on approaches to carbon saving to add to this table.
 Please email admin@archaeologists.net

-Carbon reduction network
+Heritage carbon reduction network

 CIfA has just launched a Carbon Reduction Network through the Historic England Knowledge Hub.
 This is to provide an informal online space to allow CIfA members and others to ask questions and share ideas and resources so that we can collectively improve our practices and respond to the climate crisis.
-You can request to join the Knowledge Hub here: khub.net/group/cifa-carbon-reduction-network/group-home or email alex.llewellyn@archaeologists.net
+You can request to join the Knowledge Hub here: https://khub.net/group/heritage-carbon-reduction-network or email alex.llewellyn@archaeologists.net

-Resources, training and events
+Other resources, training and events

 Climate Heritage Network